Inspection outcome: Standards met

 Pharmacy context

 The pharmacy is on a housing estate in the Nottinghamshire town of Newark-on-Trent.
 Its main services include dispensing NHS prescriptions, selling over-the-counter medicines and providing advice to people.
-It provides the NHS New Medicine Service (NMS), NHS blood pressure check service and NHS Pharmacy First service.
+It provides some NHS consultation services including the New Medicine Service (NMS), NHS blood pressure check service and NHS Pharmacy First service.
 The pharmacy supplies some medicines in multi-compartment compliance packs, designed to help people remember to take their medicines.
 And it delivers medicines to people’s homes.

 Inspection summary findings